CNC Turning: Custom CNC Turning Services in China

 Advanced Turning Technology

-Our state-of-the-art CNC lathes, including multi-axis centers with live tooling, enable us to produce complex cylindrical parts with both turned and milled features in a single operation.
+Our advanced CNC lathes, such as multi-axis centers with live tooling, let us make complicated cylindrical parts with both turned and milled features in one step.

 Exceptional Precision and Concentricity

-We specialize in holding tight diametrical tolerances and concentricity, which is critical for high-performance shafts, connectors, and fittings.
+We are experts at keeping tight tolerances on diameters and concentricity, which is very important for high-performance shafts, connectors, and fittings.

 High-Volume Production Efficiency